infonomic/payload-alternative-lexical-richtext-editor/README.md

 5. In Payload 3.0 - we wanted to experiment with client-only forms using the new field api and `RenderFields`.
 You can see an example here in our [Admonition plugin](https://github.com/infonomic/payload-alternative-lexical-richtext-editor/blob/main/next/src/payload/adapters/richtext-lexical/field/plugins/admonition-plugin/admonition-drawer.tsx).
 This is totally experimental.
 It works (as far as we can tell) and we're using this for all of our custom components that require modals or drawers with Payload fields.

 6. We wanted to share our plugins - in particular our Inline Image plugin which was accepted into the Lexcical playground and our Admonition plugin.
 In fact, our Inline Image plugin was one of the main reasons we chose Lexical as our preferred editor.
 Try creating a floated inline element that appears correctly in both the admin editor and the front end application - inside any of the 'other editors', and you'll see why ;-).
 Most of the other plugins in this repo track Lexical Playground plugins and are updated from there.

+7. And lastly, we wanted to keep our editor lightweight and fast, in particular for longer documents.

 ## Getting Started